Journalist Resource Series

 Along with several terms that are simply outdated or counterproductive to the goals of the reproductive justice movement, the conservative right has created a set of intentionally inflammatory phrases to advance reproductive oppression.
 By repeating these terms, we unintentionally contribute to their dangerous agenda.

-For example, anti-choice conservatives embrace the intentionally misleading framing of near-total abortion bans as “heartbeat bills” to elicit an emotional response that they hope will sway people to oppose abortion.
-In order to avoid playing into their agenda, instead, use the term “six-week abortion ban.”
-For more examples, check out the “say this, not that” lists from Physicians for Reproductive Health and Avow Texas.
+For example, anti-choice conservatives embrace the intentionally misleading framing of near-total abortion bans as “heartbeat bills”10 to elicit an emotional response that they hope will sway people to oppose abortion.
+In order to avoid playing into their agenda, instead use the more accurate term “six-week abortion ban.”
+For more examples, check out the “say this, not that” lists from Physicians for Reproductive Health11 and Avow Texas12.

 Why shifting language in the above ways is important

 Language reflects our world.
 When we leave communities out in our messages, we erase vast experiences that the public already lacks knowledge about.
-Furthermore, we add more harm to the great deal of medical violence that trans, nonbinary, intersex, and others go through.
-By shifting language, we are committing to telling a fuller, more truthful story about reproductive justice.
-It’s not simply about inclusion.
-It’s about accuracy.
+Furthermore, we amplify the great deal of medical violence that trans, nonbinary, intersex, and other marginalized people already go through.
+By shifting language, we are committing to telling fuller, more truthful stories about reproductive justice.
+It’s not simply about inclusion—it’s about accuracy.

-By sharing trans and nonbinary people’s pregnancy and birthing stories, we make clear the connections across the systemic barriers that many birthing people experience.
+By sharing trans and nonbinary people’s pregnancy and birthing stories, we make clear the overlap in systemic barriers that birthing people may experience regardless of our genders.
 We also highlight the specific barriers and harm that trans and nonbinary people face.

-For examples of inclusive storytelling, check out “Ours to Tell,” a short film featuring four abortion storytellers, including We Testify storyteller, Nick Thixton.
+For examples of inclusive storytelling, check out “Ours to Tell,” a short film13 featuring four abortion storytellers, including We Testify storyteller, Nick Lloyd14.

 Note: This section was written with collaboration from The Disability Project, housed at TLC.

-Black people assigned female at birth (AFAB) experience high rates of medical racism while simultaneously combatting transphobia in healthcare settings.
-The common anti-Black falsehood that Black people do not experience pain in the same way as non-Black people has caused deep harm and even death not only to transgender people but also to cisgender counterparts.
+Black people assigned female at birth (AFAB) experience high rates of medical racism23 while simultaneously combatting transphobia in healthcare settings.
+The common anti-Black falsehood that Black people do not experience pain in the same way as non-Black people24 has caused deep harm and even death not only to transgender people but also to cisgender counterparts.

-Right-wing opposition to reproductive justice and other progressive movements is intentionally designed to look homegrown; in reality, it’s powered by a small group of far-right bad actors, including legal powerhouses and dark money groups.
-They disguise their nefarious agenda as being “pro-woman” while actively seeking to enact policy to surveil, police, and control marginalized peoples’ bodies.
-This is evident in the mass proliferation of anti-abortion and anti-trans legislation, as well as with the continued use of forced sterilization on disabled bodies.
+Right-wing opposition to reproductive justice and other progressive movements is intentionally and meticulously engineered to appear homegrown; in reality, it’s powered by a small group of far-right bad actors, including legal powerhouses and dark money groups.26 They disguise their nefarious agenda as being “pro-woman” while actively seeking to enact policy to surveil, police, and control marginalized peoples’ bodies.
+This is evident in the mass proliferation of anti-abortion and anti-trans legislation,27 as well as with the continued forced sterilization of disabled bodies.28

 When reporting on reproductive justice, and on various pieces of anti-justice legislation, make sure to highlight: